-To unify the look of the cook space, maximize square footage, and portray a modern aesthetic, full wall kitchen cabinets are quickly becoming the kitchen’s handy helper.
+To unify the look of the cook space, maximize square footage, and disguise appliances, full wall kitchen cabinets are quickly becoming the kitchen’s handy helper.
 Read on for some serious kitchen inspiration from Sweeten homeowners as you plan your renovation.

-Modern cabinet style: A wrap-around wall pantry
+Modern cabinet style: A wrap-around of pantry cabinets

-When Nadia and Stephen were looking to move out of their rental and buy their own place, their search was centered around finding a home suited for their multigenerational family.
+Nadia and Stephen were looking for a new home suited for their multigenerational family.
 They found a good fit in a 2,030-square-foot brick house in Brooklyn.
 However, like most homes built in the early 1900s, it needed work.
-They turned to Sweeten to find a contractor that would transform their three-story home, starting with the kitchen.
+They found a Sweeten contractor to transform their three-story home, starting with the kitchen.

-“It’s amazing how much the wrap-around pantry holds,” exclaims Nadia.
+“It’s amazing how much the wrap-around pantry holds,” explains Nadia.
 It acts as the other main kitchen wall.
 It can only fit cabinets up to 15 inches deep so they decided to install full-height, 15-inch upper cabinets.
 This allowed them to store copious amounts of pantry items and serving ware.

 Sally and Ross waited five years to fix up their two-bedroom apartment in Jackson Heights, Queens.
 They wanted to live in it for a while in order to make the best renovation plan.
 The couple was tired of trading off who got to cook in the kitchen.
 Two people couldn’t fit in the kitchen at once and the layout wasn’t functional.
 When the dishwasher was open, it blocked the fridge.
 Plus, storage was lacking.
 Sally had to get down on her hands and knees to search with a flashlight to find what was hiding in the lower cabinets.